mosaic-jasondebolt/phoenix/Phoenix/README.md

 3. delete_webhook()

 When "create_webhook" is called, it grabs the project's Git access token and a shared release secret from SSM parameter store and makes a GitHub API call to create a release webook.
 When the CloudFormation stack is deleted, this Lambda function automatically deletes the GitHub webhook.

+This function creates the release webhook.
+The [release_webhook](#release_webhook) processes webhook events to orchestrate release pipelines.

 Related Files:
 ```